accepts/sheriff-depart/README.txt

 Let’s look on site structure in brief:

-In this project, I created two basic entities that bounded to each other: cars and persons.
+In this project I created two basic entities which are bound to each other: cars and persons.
 Correspondingly, an administrator can:

         - View detailed information about a person\car
         - Added person\car
         - Edit the person\car
         - Delete the person\car
-        - Assign specific persons for corresponding car
+        - Assign specific persons for corresponding car, or leave person without automobile

 ESSENTIAL INFORMATION FOR LAUNCH THIS PROJECT
 ---------------------------------------------

 DDL Code of PostgreSQL database for creating security table (JDBC Security Database Schema).
 Or you can use InMemory authentication appointed at applicationContext.xml file.
 User table:

     CREATE TABLE users